dh-atlas/white-book/Whitebook.md

 Codice Pelavicino Digitale (website: [https://pelavicino.labcd.unipi.it/](https://pelavicino.labcd.unipi.it/)) is the digital documentary edition of the eponymous codex preserved at the Archivio Capitolare Lunense of Sarzana.
 Professor Enrica Salvatori (University of Pisa) initiated the project in 2014\.
 Over the years, numerous collaborators have joined the extensive editing team, contributing to the codex transcription, encoding, and development of consultation tools.
 The edition is now complete, as clearly stated on the website’s homepage, featuring 529 documents from the codex and a comprehensive set of accompanying materials.
 Currently, the edition undergoes periodic corrections, revisions, and progressive feature improvements.

-The project's primary outcome is an open-access, TEI-encoded digital edition, visualized using EVT 1.0 software (version 1.3.2).
+The project’s primary outcome is an open-access, TEI-encoded digital edition, visualised using EVT 1.0 software (version 1.3.2).
 The graphical user interface allows users to read diplomatic transcriptions of the documents alongside digital images of the respective folios.
 Each document is prefaced by a detailed, toggleable description.
 Within the transcribed text, users can interact with editorial notes (indicated by blue dots) and named entities.

 ![][image9]

-Named entities mentioned in the text—specifically places, people, families, and organizations—can be explored via lists.
+Named entities mentioned in the text—specifically places, people, families, and organisations—can be explored via lists.
 Each entry in these lists includes a description and links to occurrences in the documents.
 In addition to the named entities’ lists, users can access a glossary and a chronological index presenting the historical events mentioned in the documents, ordered by date or document.
 A full-text search function is also available.

-To facilitate data reuse, the edition’s XML/TEI files are available for download under the Creative Commons 4.0 license from the ILC4CLARIN repository.[^83] The named entities’ lists can also be downloaded from the same platform.[^84] However, the manuscript’s digital images are not available due to copyright restrictions.
+To facilitate data reuse, the edition’s XML/TEI files are available for download under the Creative Commons CC BY 4.0 licence from the ILC4CLARIN repository.[^86] The named entities’ lists can also be downloaded from the same platform.[^87] However, the manuscript’s digital images are not available due to copyright restrictions.
 Implementing the manuscript’s facsimiles with IIIF and the named entities as linked open data would significantly enhance this already commendable work.

 The edition’s website offers a rich set of materials:

-* An interactive map of places mentioned in the codex.
+* interactive map of places mentioned in the codex;
-* A search form for named entities.
+* named entities’ search form;
-* A list of all charters contained in the codex.
+* list of all charters contained in the codex;
-* A list of notaries.
+* notaries’ list;
-* A comparative table of current and previous document numbering.
+* comparative table of current and previous document numbering.
-* A timeline, developed with the [TimelineJS](http://timeline.knightlab.com/) tool, illustrating historical events mentioned in the codex.
+* timeline, developed with the TimelineJS tool, illustrating historical events mentioned in the codex.
 * A TEI-based glossary of terms that were more challenging to interpret.

-The documentation is comprehensive from both philological and technical perspectives, including attribution, licenses, bibliography, and publications.
-The philological section clearly outlines the editorial criteria and standards applied to implement the digital edition, namely the [Guidelines for Editors of Scholarly Editions](http://www.mla.org/cse_guidelines) (2011) by the Modern Language Association and the [Criteria for Reviewing Scholarly Digital Editions, version 1.1](http://www.i-d-e.de/aktivitaeten/reviews/criteria-for-reviewing-scholarly-digital-editions-version-1-1) (2014) published by the Institut für Dokumentologie und Editorik.
-While the technical section does not provide a downloadable TEI schema, it offers a detailed explanation of the elements used, illustrating how peculiar aspects of the texts, such as coins, professions, and notaries' signs, were encoded.
+The documentation is comprehensive from both philological and technical perspectives, including attribution, licences, bibliography, and publications.
+The philological section clearly outlines the editorial criteria and standards applied to implement the digital edition, namely the Guidelines for Editors of Scholarly Editions[^88] by the Modern Language Association and the Criteria for Reviewing Scholarly Digital Editions, version 1\.1[^89] published by the Institut für Dokumentologie und Editorik.
+While the technical section does not provide a downloadable TEI schema, it offers a detailed explanation of the elements used, illustrating how peculiar aspects of the texts, such as coins, professions, and notaries’ signs, were encoded.
 This information can be invaluable for other edition projects of similar documents.
 Lastly, the documentation also illustrates how the visualisation software tool, EVT 1.0, was customised to meet the edition’s requirements.

 ### **References** {#references-7}